extreal-dev/Extreal.Guide/README.md

 ### Settings

-Tell them how to set up this feature.
+Tell how to set up this feature.

 ## Usage